 I transferred to a TGV in Paris and made it to Luxembourg City within two hours, just in time to enjoy dinner at the city youth hostel (currently $28/night for a dorm).

-The next morning, I set out on foot to see what the city had to offer.
+The following day, I set out on foot to see what the city had to offer.
 It was late Autumn; the changing leaves were already past their peak.

 At a minimum, I knew Luxembourg's historic center and fortifications were a designated UNESCO World Heritage Site: